 Although there is no indication that he was aware of the concept of hegemony offered by the Italian Marxist Antonio Gramsci from his prison cell in the years between the world wars, Laski was similarly concerned with ways in which knowledge was shaped by the norms and values of the existing order.
 Although Laski did not use the term ‘hegemony’, he nevertheless considered that the institution of sovereignty served to entrench the condition which Gramsci referred to as such.
 For Laski, sovereignty was instrumental to the legitimation of the existing world order.
 While people, including socialists, resisted internationalism and sympathised with sovereignty, the world order was masked and there was little chance of building a new international hegemony.
 As he put it in his article ‘An Age of Transition’ in 1943, ‘the English labour leaders had become permeated with the spirit of the bourgeoisie’.
 Socialists, he argued in Socialism as Internationalism, had not been able to pass beyond the boundary line created because self-determination inferred that ‘a nation ought to be an organised community in which there is a government exercising the sovereign power…’.

 Laski stressed that socialists needed to learn to be internationalists if the universal rights being called for in the late 1940s were to be achieved.
 They needed thus to challenge the sovereignty that the vested interests guarded so carefully.
 Laski delivered Socialism as Internationalism in the same month—December 1948—that the United Nations General Assembly adopted the Universal Declaration of Human Rights.
 Earlier that year he had offered his advice on the content and context of the Declaration.
 ‘It is’, he argued, reflecting on previous declarations of rights, ‘no doubt true that they were often, even usually, written out in universal form; perhaps even their claim to the status of universality gave them a power of inspiration beyond the area in which they were intended to be effective’.
-That status was, however, ‘always reduced to a particularity made, so far as possible, to coincide with what a ruling class believed to be in its interest, or what it regarded as the necessary limits of safe concession.
+That status was, however, ‘always reduced to a particularity made, so far as possible, to coincide with what a ruling class believed to be in its interest, or what it regarded as the necessary limits of safe concession’.
 It was, he stressed, difficult to avoid Marx’s conclusion that the ruling ideas of an age are the ideas of the ruling class.
 The fundamental changes that Laski considered necessary for the new Universal Declaration to be more than just an aspiration would include the undermining of the system of sovereign states, which would in turn require the demise of capitalism.
 Had Laski developed his fragmented thoughts and writings on functionalism in a book or paper dedicated to that topic, this would have allowed him to substantiate his claim that his own ideas of what was needed to achieve a post-capitalist society conducive to the widespread defence of human rights did not have the utopian aura of those he criticized.